Written by SadNPink

 I left MK for these reasons:

 - It is an MLM and you have to continuously recruit forever in order to keep your position or reach a higher one.
 I had seen consultants leave as fast as they could be replaced.
-I now see directors lasting about two to three years then burning out and quickly being replaced by NSDs eager to hold their big checks in place.
+I now see directors lasting about one to two years then burning out and quickly being replaced by NSDs eager to hold their big checks in place.
 It is a never ending run on a wheel going nowhere.

 - I was burned out working 60 hours a week.
 I never enjoyed a vacation because I was always concerned about production etc. I saw most other directors in the same boat.
 No peace, no joy.
-Jjust lots of work.
+Just lots of work.
 The joy and peace were fake!
 They were faking it and I thought they were making it!!!

 - I could not in good conscience ask another woman to put her money into something that would never pay her well.
 I had amassed a huge inventory as a result of buying up to make production on a few months when the unit did not quite get there.
 Yes, I could sell it, .but it would take a long time to do so.

 - I wanted to go to church and the grocery store and see women as my friends not as potential customers.
 You can NEVER relax in MK if you want to move up.

 - I never saw a six figure income.
 I worked till I nearly dropped in DIQ.
 Then I worked like that as a director.
 But with all the director expenses and meetings to attend and suit to buy etc. any extra money went out as fast as it came in.
 Did I work hard?
 Ask my family.
 I was no slacker so those who come here and lurk – we did give MK our best, but it did not return it’s best to us.

 - I was tired of seeing spiritual manipulation and lies being used to get women to move up in MK or join.
 As a Christian, I was offended to see God’s name tacked on to everything as though this was the only thing which could draw you closer to Him.